shagadellic/SolarData/README.md

 WIP - UI to select conditions to start / stop charging etc
 ----------------------------------------------------------------------------------------------------------

-Unofficial API for Tesla is available from https://www.teslaapi.io/
+Unofficial API doco for Tesla is available from https://www.teslaapi.io/

 App use db data to determine start / stop etc based on parameters selected